-Daphne White has lived on three continents and reported from three regions of the U.S.: the South (Atlanta), the East Coast (Washington, DC), and the West (Berkeley, CA).
+Daphne White has lived on three continents and reported from three U.S. regions: the South (Atlanta), the East Coast (Washington, DC), and the West Coast (Berkeley, CA).
 Her articles have appeared in The Washington Post, Hemispheres (United Airlines); Foundation News & Commentary; National Wildlife; The Christian Science Monitor and elsewhere.
-She is now a contributing author at Berkeleyside.com in Berkeley, CA.
+She is now a contributing author the Vox publication SF.Curbed and at Berkeleyside.com.

 Daphne wrote about environmental justice in the 1990s; about the healing power of gardens before that research was widely known; and about the plight of indigenous people in Hawaii when that issue was rarely covered.

-Journalism was Daphne’s first and current passion, but she has taken two professional detours that have given her a wider experience and a deeper understanding of people and politics.
-As the founder and executive director of a small national nonprofit organization, Daphne testified before Congressional committees and was interviewed on national radio and TV shows.
+Journalism was Daphne’s first and current passion, but she has taken several professional detours that have given her a deeper understanding of people and politics.
+As the founder and executive director of a national nonprofit called The Lion & Lamb Project, Daphne testified before Congressional committees and was interviewed on national radio and TV shows.
 She was awarded a “Citizen Cool” award from Ben & Jerry’s, and was invited to speak at several national conferences.